Telecommunications in Namibia: Radio and television

 The television network with the widest transmission range is the Namibian Broadcasting Corporation (NBC, not to be confused with the American NBC network).
 The NBC is the successor to the South Africa–run South West African Broadcasting Corporation (SWABC), which was modeled on the original SABC.
 Like the radio services of the NBC, the television service tries to cater to all the linguistic audiences in Namibia, although the dominant language is English (Namibia's official language).

-The commercial "free to air" station is One Africa Television, the successor to the now defunct TV Africa.
+The commercial "free to air" station is One Africa Television, the successor to the now defunct TVAfrica.
 It has expanded its transmitter network and is now available in most major towns and cities in Namibia.
 In 2007 it commenced broadcasting a local television news bulletin each evening.

-The Trinity Broadcasting Network (TBN) is a religion television station, with some material originating locally, although also carrying relays from the United States.
+The Trinity Broadcasting Network (TBN) is a religion television station, TBN Namibia, with some material originating locally, although also carrying relays from the United States.
 It is based in Windhoek and holds a community television licence granted in 2001.